qjac/web-starter-kit/README.md

 -   File loaders (CSS, SCSS, XML, CSV, HTML, image): The fun's not just for js!
 Get all the file types in on this sweet aqutomation
 -   Sass: Write vanilla CSS or SCSS—choose your own adventure
 -   Post CSS and Autoprefixer: No more worrying about polyfills or vendor prefixes
--   CSS eExtraction: Pulls CSS into seperate file (as opposed to default style tag in HTML file)
+-   CSS Extraction: Pulls CSS into seperate file (as opposed to default style tag in HTML file)
 -   Eslint and Prettier: Save me from myself with linting and autoformatting (There are a number of ways to get them to play nicely together.
 This is the method I followed: https://medium.com/@netczuk/your-last-eslint-config-9e35bace2f99)
 -   Clean Webpack Plugin: Removes old dist/ before building a new one.
 No dusty files here